Jobs in skill shortage and labour shortage

 Immigration New Zealand's Green List and Sector Agreements aim to make it easier for employers to fill genuine skills gaps by recruiting overseas workers.

-• the sector agreements are a temporary measure to make it easier for employers to attract migrants to fill lower- paid roles, with Accredited Employer Work Visas.
+• Sector agreements are a temporary measure to make it easier for employers to attract migrants to fill lower- paid roles.

 Immigration New Zealand's previous skill shortage lists can indicate jobs in demand